Residential Buildings Research Staff

 B.S.
 Mechanical Engineering, Rice University

 Dane joined NREL in 2008 with a background in equipment testing and integration.
-He manages the Residential Building Group’s laboratory work and coordinates research on advanced heating, ventilating, and air conditioning (HVAC) systems.
-This work addresses technology gaps for healthy, durable and energy-efficient homes and provides data to improve high-performance building simulation.
+He manages the Residential Building Group’s laboratory work and coordinates research on advanced HVAC systems.
+This work addresses technology gaps for healthy, durable, and energy-efficient homes and provides data to improve high-performance building simulation.
 Dane supports technical efforts for the Building America Program and conducts finite element modeling for building energy simulation.

-Prior to joining NREL, Dane worked at Atec, designing test and support equipment for turboshaft engines.
+Prior to joining NREL, Dane worked at Atec, Inc. designing test and support equipment for turboshaft engines.

 Contact information: firstname.lastname@example.org, 303-384-7437